jsnmrs/jasonmorris/_posts/2014-09-24-spoke-clip.md

 title: Fork Seal Clip for a 1982 Suzuki GS850L Motorcycle
 class: photo
 category: diy
-category-full: "do it yourself"
+category-full: 'do it yourself'
 tags:
   - motorcycle
   - diy
   - garage
 ---

 Instructions for replacing fork seal clips on a 1982 Suzuki GS850L motorcycle: